brentbiglin/it-lab-reservation-system/README.md

 ### 2017-10-03

-This readme acts as a blog for Professor Howison's Technology Learning Studio course at the Universi ty of Texas at Austin.
+This readme acts as a blog for Professor Howison's Technology Learning Studio course at the University of Texas at Austin.
 I'll document my learning process here.